BlueWinters/VariationalAutoEncoder/README.md

 ## Result
 ### Manifold
 Visualizations of data manifold and distribution of labeled data(including train and test).

-Note: in manifold.png the range of z is [-2,2]
+**Note**: in manifold.png the range of z is [-2,2]

 <table align='center'>
 <tr align='center'>